adsi1407/PragmaCatBreeds/ARCHITECTURE.md

 ```

 **Use Cases:**
-- `GetCatBreedsUseCase`: Retrieves all cat breeds with business rules applied
+- `GetCatBreedsUseCase`: Simple delegation to repository to retrieve all cat breeds
-- `SearchCatBreedsUseCase`: Searches cat breeds with validation and filtering
+- `SearchCatBreedsUseCase`: Pure pass-through to repository search functionality

 ### 2. Infrastructure Layer (`module/infrastructure/`)